Zilliqa/dev-portal/zq2/docs/sdk.md

 # Tools and repositories

-Below is a list of useful tools for use with the Zilliqa 2.0 proto-testnet:
+Below is a list of useful tools for use with the Zilliqa 2.0 networks:

 ## EVM Development Environments